declension/squeeze-alexa/README.md

 ### Aims

- * Intuitive voice control over most common audio scenarios.
+ * Intuitive voice control over common music scenarios
  * Low latency (given that it's a cloud service), i.e. fast at reacting to your commands.
  * Decent security (hopefully)
+ * Extensive support for choosing songs by (multiple) genres.
+ * Helpful, conversational responses / interaction.

 ### Things it is not

  * Full coverage of all LMS features, plugins or use cases - but it aims to be good at what it does.
  * A public / multi-user skill.
-This means **you will need to set up Alexa and AWS developer accounts**.
+This means **you will need Alexa and AWS developer accounts**.
  * A native LMS (Squeezeserver) plugin.
-Yes, more server fiddling - but there's no need to touch your LMS.
+So whilst this would be cool, at least there's no need to touch your LMS.
  * Easy to set up :scream:

 ### Try these out